le-chartreux/modern-python/project/installation.md

 pip install .
 ```

-This command will install the project and all its dependencies.
+This command will install the project and all its mandatory dependencies.
 It's that simple!

 ## Optional Dependencies